BigPolarBear1/factorization/README.md

 I've also just implemented support for second degree polynomials for now.
 But this will work for higher degrees to.
 I will reimplement support for higher degrees shortly.
 As that is quite a powerful tool to hunt for smooth candidates with similar factorizations.

+Update: I'll re-implement support for higher degrees this evening, as this is going to be quite central to the final shape of the algorithm.
+We'll also implement support for p-adic lifting eventually.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>